madnuttah/unbound-docker/README.md

 | --------- | ------------------------ |
 | `5335`    | Listening Port (TCP/UDP) |

-If you want to use this image as a standalone DNS resolver _without_ Pi-hole, the given ports must be changed to `53` (TCP/UDP) in your unbound.conf.
+If you want to use this image as a standalone DNS resolver _without_ Pi-hole, the given ports must be changed to `53` (TCP/UDP) in your unbound.conf and docker-compose.yaml.

 ### Standard Usage